pschafran/purc/README.md

 There are three other dependencies that you have to install yourself:

-* [Python](https://www.python.org) - Version 2.7 or later (within Python 2 -- we have not tested purc on Python 3, and it will probably not work).
+* [Python](https://www.python.org) - Version 2.7 or later (within Python 2--we have not tested purc on Python 3, and it will probably not work).
 * [BioPython](http://biopython.org/wiki/Biopython) - Version 1.6 or later.
 You need to have [Numpy](http://www.numpy.org) in place before installing BioPython.
-Please refer to BioPython [manual](http://biopython.org/wiki/Download) for installation instruction.
+Please refer to BioPython [manual](http://biopython.org/wiki/Download) for installation instructions.
 * [BLAST+](http://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download) - Version 2.2.30 or later.
 Place the executables in your PATH.
-Provided that you're are using a Mac, the easiest way is to download the .dmg file and follow the installer's instruction.
+Provided that you're are using a Mac, the easiest way is to download the .dmg file and follow the installer's instructions.
 To test if BLAST is installed correctly, open Terminal and type "blastn -h" (without quotation marks).
-If you see a bunch of stuff pooped out (i.e. "USAGE: ...blah blah blah"), then you are good to go.
+If you see a bunch of stuff pooped out (i.e., "USAGE: ...blah blah blah"), then you are good to go.
 However, if you get "command not found" error, then BLAST is not installed correctly.

 ### Step 2: get files ready ###
 PURC requires the following files: